 Figure 9.
-Location of groundwater level observation wells for the T1 and Quaternary aquifers in the CAPWA
+Location of groundwater level observation wells in the T2, T3, T4 and Fractured rock aquifers in the CAPWA

 Figure 10.
-Location of groundwater level observation wells in the T2, T3, T4 and Fractured rock aquifers in the CAPWA
+Location of groundwater salinity monitoring wells in the CAPWA

+QUATERNARY AQUIFERS The groundwater levels from a broad coverage of suburbs generally show little change, with some showing a reasonably close relationship to rainfall patterns (recorded at Seaton, Station 23024) with the cumulative deviation from mean annual rainfall graphed in orange referring to the secondary axis (Fig. 11).
+All wells indicate a decline in level due to the 2006 dry winter, with below average rainfall between 2007 and 2008, resulting in declines of up to one metre.
+These dry years would have increased extractions for garden watering, but because of the low yields from domestic bores, the impacts would be localised.
+The higher than average rainfall in 2010 led to a strong recovery in water levels in some areas.

 Figure 11.
-Location of groundwater salinity monitoring wells in the CAPWA GROUNDWATER LEVEL TRENDS QUATERNARY AQUIFERS The groundwater levels from a broad coverage of suburbs generally show little change, with some showing a reasonably close relationship to rainfall patterns with the cumulative deviation from mean monthly rainfall graphed in light blue referring to the secondary axis (Fig. 12).
-All wells indicate a decline in level due to the 2006 dry winter, with below average rainfall since then resulting in declines of up to one metre.
-These dry years would have increased extractions for garden watering, but because of the low yields from domestic bores, the impacts would be localised.
-The high rainfall in 2010 has led to a strong recovery in water levels in some areas.

-Figure 12.
-Groundwater level trends for the Quaternary aquifer in the CAPWA T1 AQUIFER All observation wells in the Adelaide Plains Sub-basin to the west of the city with long term records show the impacts of drought extractions for public water supply before 1970 (Fig. 13).
+Groundwater level trends for the Quaternary aquifer in the CAPWA T1 AQUIFER All observation wells in the Adelaide Plains Sub-basin to the west of the city with long term records show the impacts of drought extractions for public water supply before 1970 (Fig. 12).
 Quite large drawdowns of up to 20 m were recorded at that time.
 More recently, the groundwater level fluctuations in the T1 aquifer can be divided into two groups, depending on the purpose of the groundwater extractions.
 Summer irrigation extractions Summer irrigation pumping causes major seasonal fluctuations, with declines in groundwater level during summer and recovery in winter.
-The West Lakes-Grange area (Fig. 8) experiences seasonal changes of up to 15 m (Fig. 13), with the drawdown trend approaching equilibrium.
+The West Lakes-Grange area (Fig. 7) experiences seasonal changes of up to 15 m (Fig. 12), with the water levels showing a recovery in recent years.
 Significant increases in drawdown are not expected because there is limited potential for an expansion of the irrigated areas (golf courses and school ovals).

+Figure 12.
+Groundwater level trends for the T1 aquifer in the West Lakes - Grange area of the CAPWA To the southwest of the city in the suburbs of Cumberland Park and Plympton (Fig. 7), seasonal drawdowns range up to 5 m (Fig. 13), with a recovery in water levels in 2011, similar to what was observed in the Quaternary aquifers.
+In the Rostrevor area to the northeast of the city, only small groundwater level changes have been observed, suggesting little or no pumping (ADE034 in Figure 13, scale on right hand axis in green).

 Figure 13.
-Groundwater level trends for the T1 aquifer in the West Lakes - Grange area of the CAPWA To the southwest of the city in the suburbs of Cumberland Park and Plympton (Fig. 8), seasonal drawdowns range up to 5 m (Fig. 14).
-In the Rostrevor area to the northeast of the city, only small groundwater level changes have been observed, suggesting little or no pumping (ADE034 in Figure 14, scale on right hand axis in green).
+Groundwater level trends for the T1 aquifer in the southwestern and northeastern suburbs of the CAPWA Water level elevation (m AHD) refers to secondary axis on the right hand side of the graph Industrial extractions Industrial extractions occur all year round and although seasonal fluctuations are smaller than those resulting from summer irrigation, there is no opportunity for water levels to fully recover and consequently, a long-standing cone of drawdown results.
+Figures 14 and 15 show groundwater levels in the Osborne and Thebarton areas respectively where such extractions occur (Fig. 7).
+After initial declines in the 1980s, the levels appear to have stabilised.

 Figure 14.
-Groundwater level trends for the T1 aquifer in the southwestern and northeastern suburbs of the CAPWA

-^{}Water level elevation (m AHD) refers to secondary axis on the right hand side of the graph Industrial extractions Industrial extractions occur all year round and although seasonal fluctuations are smaller than those resulting from summer irrigation, there is no opportunity for water levels to fully recover and consequently, a long-standing cone of drawdown results.
-Figures 15 and 16 show groundwater levels in the Osborne and Thebarton areas respectively where such extractions occur (Fig. 8).
-After initial declines in the 1980s, the levels appear to have stabilised.

-Figure 15.
 Groundwater level trends for the T1 aquifer in the Osborne area of the CAPWA